 Parts used: Leaves & root

-- Polysaccharides in root are hypoglycemic, anti-tussive, anti-microbial, soothing & protective to mucous membranes (mouth, throat, GIT, and by reflex action the urinary and respiratory tract).
-Also stimulate phagocytosis and have anti-inflammatory and immunomodulating effects.
+- Mucilage & Polysaccharides are hypoglycemic, anti-tussive, anti-microbial, soothing & protective to mucous membranes (mouth, throat, GIT, and by reflex action the urinary and respiratory tract).
+Will also stimulate phagocytosis and have anti-inflammatory and immunomodulating effects.
 As a form of soluble fiber has gentle bulking laxative effects and draws out toxins from the bowels.

-Interactions: None known.
-Theoretically may delay the absorption of oral drugs if taken simultaneously.
+- Theoretically may delay the absorption of oral drugs if taken simultaneously.
 Take at least 2 hours away from other medications.